Mental Health at University: Facts, Warning Signs and Immediate Help

 Exam stress and performance pressure

-51% of students name exams as their biggest stressor, 28% fear poor grades — according to the TK Health Report 2023.
-Structural factors make this worse: BAföG (Germany's student financial aid) is often tied to staying within the standard duration of study.
-Taking a leave of semester is seen as a setback.
+51% of students name exams as their biggest stressor, 28% fear poor grades, according to the TK Health Report 2023.
+Structural factors make this worse: BAföG (Germany's student financial aid) is often tied to staying within the standard duration of study, and a leave of absence interrupts both.
 Academic failure can mean losing your funding.

 Loneliness and social isolation